Cyber Security Awareness Training for Employees

 Password Security

-This free module teaches employees how to create and manage strong passwords, essential for preventing unauthorized access.
+This free cyber security awareness training teaches employees how to create and manage strong passwords, essential for preventing unauthorized access.

 - Benefit: Enhances both individual and organizational cybersecurity.